AGM

 How voting power is balanced

-The Unit Titles Act provides a mechanism to correct the imbalance between private owners and timeshare owners: the Poll vote.
+The Unit Titles Act provides a mechanism to correct the imbalance between non timeshare owners and timeshare owners: the Poll vote.

 A poll is a voting method where each vote is weighted according to the Ownership Interest of the unit involved.
 Ownership Interest is set by a registered valuer when the unit plan is created.
 It is not a dollar value—it simply reflects each unit’s proportion of the overall development.